NIHAAL084/Projects/docs/README.md

 &#x20;&#x20;

-**rag-chatbot-project** is a locally deployable, Retrieval-Augmented Generation (RAG) FAQ chatbot.
+**FAQ_Chatbot** is a locally deployable, Retrieval-Augmented Generation (RAG) augmented chatbot.
 It leverages **n8n** orchestration, a **Chroma** vector store, and **Ollama** embeddings/LLMs to deliver accurate, ethically framed answers enriched by text, image, and table context.
 A built‑in Gradio UI and analytics dashboard provide a seamless user experience and real-time insights.

 ![Workflow Diagram](workflow.png)
 ---